Language

 LED Resistor Calculator

-LEDs have a fixed forward voltage drop and very low resistance.
-Without a current-limiting resistor, the current flowing through an LED would be too high, causing it to burn out almost instantly.
-The resistor limits the current to a safe level, protecting the LED and ensuring it operates within its rated specifications.
+LEDs have a fixed forward voltage drop and very low resistance, so without a current-limiting resistor the current would spike and the LED would burn out almost instantly.
+The resistor holds the current at a safe level.
+The value comes from Ohm's law:

 R = (Vs − Vf) / If

-LED operating current, typically 20mA for standard LEDs
+• If — forward current, typically 20 mA for standard indicator LEDs

 1